Eastport Peninsula: Geography

 The Eastport Peninsula is a small peninsula in the central part of Bonavista Bay.
 The peninsula extends from Terra Nova National Park and follows an irregular coastline along Newman Sound to the south, around the community of Salvage, around Salvage Bay to the east and then following Damnable Bay, Morris Channel, Fair and False Bay, Bloody Reach and Northeast Arm on the north.

 Economy

 Work in the region traditionally focused on the abundant natural resources.
 Inshore fishing, farming, and logging were still the chief source of employment for most of the inhabitants well into the 20th century.
 The lumber industry, however, faded away with the development of Terra Nova National Park in the 1950s.
-Happy Adventure is still a site of an operational fishplant (2017).
+Happy Adventure is still a site of an operational fish plant (2017).

 Being adjacent to Terra Nova National Park and having sandy beaches the Eastport Peninsula has become one of Newfoundland's most popular tourist destinations.
 The Eastport Peninsula is part of The Road to The Beaches tourism region.

 The peninsula is home to the annual Winterset in Summer Literary Festival.